uptane/uptane.github.io/docs/deployment/best-practices.md

 Uptane implementations may sometimes need to accommodate update systems where existing software comes from several different locations.
 Implementers may assume that this would mandate the use of multiple different Image repositories in any equivalent Uptane implementation.
 However, this is rarely necessary, and using multiple Image repositories (implemented via [repository mapping metadata as described in TAP-4](https://github.com/theupdateframework/taps/blob/master/tap4.md)) would require a significantly larger effort.

 In almost all cases, it is preferable to have a single Image repository containing all of the Uptane metadata, and redirect clients to download the actual images from other locations.
-This can be implemented via an API on the Image repository, or via a custom field in the Targets metadata directing the clients to one or more alternate URL where the images are available.
+This SHOULD be implemented via an API on the Image repository, or via a custom field in the Targets metadata directing the clients to one or more alternate URL(s) where the images are available.

 An API solution could be as simple as an HTTP 3xx redirect to the appropriate download location.
 More complex schemes, e.g., cases where existing legacy repositories have a custom authentication scheme, can usually be implemented by adding custom metadata.
 See the [relevant section of the Standard](../standard/uptane-standard#52311-custom-metadata-about-images) for more information on how custom metadata can be added.